 Redis database clusters do not support third-party clients to manage access control lists (ACLs).

 You cannot add users to Redis database clusters using the DigitalOcean Control Panel.

-Redis database clusters only support 1- and 2-node configurations, i.e. 1 primary node and up to 1 standby node.
-It does not support 3-node clustering, i.e. 2 standby nodes.
+Redis database clusters only support 1- and 2-node configurations, which include 1 primary node and up to 1 standby node.
+It does not support 3-node clustering, which includes 1 primary node and 2 standby nodes.